-We’re really excited here at Issuetrak to announce our newest release, Issuetrak 10.0!
+We’re really excited here at Issuetrak to announce Issuetrak 10.0!
 We’ve updated and added several new features including important security updates and a continuing eye towards ease of use.

-This release delivers substantial improvements, including a much better Rich Text Editor, an updated look and feel with more legible fonts, an improved My Issues screen, improved layout, and a MUCH enhanced user interface for uploading attachments.
+This release delivers substantial improvements, including a much better Rich Text Editor, an updated look and feel with more legible fonts, an improved Issue Hub (formerly called the My Issues screen), improved layout, and a MUCH enhanced user interface for uploading attachments.

-The My Issues page gives you a snapshot into all the issues you have open that you play a role in.
+The Issue Hub gives you a snapshot into all the issues you have open that you play a role in.
 This allows you to manage your workload by quickly jumping to a relevant issue and viewing how many issues you have in any given queue.
 You also have the ability to run reports right from the same page.

-The My Issues page has been reworked to display all items in a tab-based layout.
+The Issue Hub has been reworked to display all items in a tab-based layout.
 You only see the tabs related to the roles you play.
 Each tab displays a number of how many issues are on that tab so you can quickly assess volume, and when viewing a tab, you can click on the columns to sort your data.
 Also, the page automatically refreshes, so your data stays current.

 Rich Text Editing

 Issuetrak offers optional rich text editing to allow for formatting within the notes and descriptions of the issues.
 The Rich Text Editor has been completely revamped and improved.
 When enabled, you can now set default fonts and sizes to be used within the notes and description of your issues.
 The new Rich Text Editor also allows for better formatting and handling of tables and HTML.

 Perhaps the biggest improvement for the Rich Text Editor is that it also lets you copy and paste images directly from your computer into the notes of your issues.
 So no more having to save the image to your computer and then uploading it as a separate attachment.